mandarinSh/OpenPolyEdu/README.md

 # OpenPolyEdu
+This is a project of Peter the Great St.Petersburg Polytechnic University (SPbPU) students based on course [Big Data](https://openedu.ru/course/spbstu/BIGDATA/).

 ## Project goal
 OpenEdu portal provides an information about user activity on the course in the log file.